Cut Out The Middleman

-If you’re a photographer who shoots corporate events like conferences and conventions, you may have noticed there are some online businesses that offer to connect you with customers.
+If you’re an event photographer, you may have noticed there are some online businesses that offer to connect you with customers.
 How nice of them.

-Right now, one such European company is sending emails to photographers in Toronto, and apparently also in many other cities around the world, claiming that it has a customer with an urgent need for photo services in the photographer’s area.
+One such company, based in Europe, is currently sending emails to photographers in several cities around the world.
+This company claims in its email that it has a customer with an urgent need for photo services in the photographer’s area.

-If you ignore this email because of its generic nature or because it looks like spam, you’ll get more similar emails in the following weeks and months.
+You might ignore this email because of its generic wording or because it looks like spam.
+But you’ll get more similar emails in the following weeks and months.
 The emails have a fake “unsubscribe” link that does nothing.

-All these emails claim that this company has yet another customer with an immediate need for photography in your area.
+All these additional emails claim that the company has yet another customer with an immediate need for event photography in your area.
 Of course, there is no customer.
-The oddly worded emails are often the same with maybe the name or date of the unidentified event changed.
+The oddly worded emails are often the same with the name or date of the unidentified event changed.

 This type of business inserts themselves as a middleman between photographer and customer.
-This business model, like that of a stock photo agency, depends entirely on volume.
+The business model, like that of a stock photo agency, depends entirely on volume.
 What creates volume?
 Low prices.
 Where do these low prices come from?
 From you, the photographer.

 Businesses that insert themselves as a middleman between photographer and customer have come and gone many times.
 Why?
 Because this business model does not work: